voodoocode/pannengeraet-krank-knarrenbauer/README.md

 Browser extension, which replaces _Ammenschreck Krebs-Katzenjammer_ (and other persons) by silly names.
 Finds the combination of first name and last, only last name and also the abbreviation _AKK_ initials.

-## ✨ New in v0.3: Replacement of other people

-As per public request on r/de:

-Other relevant people are being found and replaced with silly names.

-I added some logic/randomness wheter a combined name of first-, middle- and lastname is used _or_ a full nickname.

 ## 🛠 Installation

 ### Firefox (>= 51)